 RNDC, the joint venture between Rockwell Land Corporation and Juan D. Nepomuceno Realty Group, will be developing a 4.5 hectare property situated in Nepo Center, Angeles City, Pampanga.
 The mixed-use development will feature 3 residential towers and the first Power Plant Mall outside of Metro Manila.

-The Manansala at Rockwell Center Nepo, the first residential tower, was launched in September 2021 and is scheduled for turnover in 2025.
+The Manansala and The BencCab at Rockwell Center Nepo, were launched in September 2021 and September 2022 and is scheduled for turnover in 2026.